ShuoYangRobotics/A1-QP-MPC-Controller/README.md

 ```

 Currently we need a Linux-supported joystick like an Xbox One Controller to drive the robot around.
-you should following the insturctions in http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick to setup a joystick controller.
+you should following the insturctions in http://wiki.ros.org/joy/Tutorials/ConfiguringALinuxJoystick to learn how to setup a joystick controller.

 Take Xbox One Controller as an example: